 Select the fill handle.

 Drag up or down, or to the right or left.

 Paste operations in the period data area ignore the dimensions of the target selection.

-Instead, the first cell selected to make the target selection is used as the target for the top left cell of the copy.
+Instead, the first cell selected to make the target selection is used as the target for the top left cell of the paste range.

 Single cell copy to single cell selection

 [The edit/selected states of the source and destination cells do not matter.]

 Left click on the source cell.

 Left click the destination cell.